respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 ```
 respeaker@v2:~$ sudo nmtui              # respeaker user needs sudo
 ```
-Then you will see a config page like this, select `Activate a connection` and press `Enter`.
+Then you will see an UI like this, select `Activate a connection` and press `Enter`.

 ![](/img/nmtui1-1.png)